fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 # wait a few minutes, and check whether new tasks appear in http://localhost:5173/v2/tasks.
 ```

-5. After task collection is over (that is, you see the new tasks in http://localhost:5173/v2/tasks), prepare a new project, dataset and workflow.
+4. After task collection is over (that is, you see the new tasks in http://localhost:5173/v2/tasks), prepare a new project, dataset and workflow.
+You can interactively do this from the command line by using the `scripts/workflow.json` file as the workflow you import.
 The command-line version of this operation is as follows:

 ```
 cd scripts